mufkuw/m-paperless/docs/advanced_usage.md

 !!! warning

     Using mariadb version 10.4+ is recommended.
-Using the `utf8mb3` character set on an older system may fix issues that can arise while setting up Paperless-ngx but `utf8mb3` can cause issues with consumption (where `utf8mb4` does not).
+Using the `utf8mb3` character set on an older system may fix issues that can arise while setting up M-Paperless but `utf8mb3` can cause issues with consumption (where `utf8mb4` does not).

 For more information on this topic, you can refer to [this](https://code.djangoproject.com/ticket/9682) Django issue.